kaizenberg/Sarvekshan/README.md

 2. Click on Generate button to view the Self-Screening page
 ![View Survey](https://github.com/kaizenberg/Sarvekshan/blob/master/generate.png)

-3. Answer all questions, provie required details, submit the assessment, & get an ePass.
-Click on it to download to the device.
+3. Afer answering all questions, providing required details, & submitting the assessment you will get an ePass that will be valid for next 7 days.
+Click on it to download to your device as a backup.
+You can also print it if you cannot carry the device to public places that you plan to visit.
 ![Get ePass](https://github.com/kaizenberg/Sarvekshan/blob/master/result.png)

-4. Checkout more information based on your current location.
+4. Also, you can checkout more information based on current location.
 Avail free online services from 3rd party.
 ![View Location-based Info](![View ePass](https://github.com/kaizenberg/Sarvekshan/blob/master/info.png)

-5. Go back to home page to view the ePass generated.
-Sho this to obain entry to a pubic place.
+5. Go back to home page to view all ePasses generated.
+You must carry this device or the printout to the place you are visiting.
+When requested view the ePass & show it to authority at the place.
 ![View ePass](https://github.com/kaizenberg/Sarvekshan/blob/master/view.png)

-6. Guards at the entrance will open the same app and click on eVerify button to scan the ePass shown to them.
+6. Authority at the place will open this same app on their device & click Verify button to scan your ePass.
+Both devices will talk to each-other automatically without revealing any user sensitive information.
+If ePass is approved you are allowed to enter.
 ![Verify ePass](https://github.com/kaizenberg/Sarvekshan/blob/master/verify.png)

-Additionally, if ever browser history is cleared and saved ePasses are deleted.
-Click on Upload button to upload any previously downlosed ePasses from th device.
+Additionally, if you accidentaly clear browser history you can click on Upload button to upload backed up copy of ePasses from your device into the app again.
 ![Upload ePass](https://github.com/kaizenberg/Sarvekshan/blob/master/upload.png)

-How is this design better?
+How this design maybe better?
 - This tool is more useful than Government of India's Arogya Setu App as it doesn't require installation of an App, Bluetooth Connectivity, Continuous Publishing of User's Location.
 - Also, this tool doesn't store any user sensitive private information on any servers.
 - Information is directly stored on user's device & user has the right to download or delete it from the device as well.